eheath30/Todo-Tabs/README.md

 ## Bugs
-- Failing at deployment possibly due to type or code issues.
+- Failing at deployment possibly due to type or code issues => Update: Due to local-storage bug.

 ## Stretch
 - Create functionality for custom columns.